open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ## Investigating other issues

 If none of the suggestions above solves your issue, detailed logs are necessary.
 Follow the steps below to get the detailed logs from OpenTelemetry AutoInstrumentation for .NET and make sure to add them when creating a GitHub issue.

 Set the environment variable `OTEL_DOTNET_AUTO_DEBUG` to `true` before the instrumented process starts.
 By default, the library writes the log files under the below predefined locations.
-If needed, change the default location by updating the environment variable `OTEL_DOTNET_AUTO_LOG_PATH` to an appropriate path.
+If needed, change the default location by updating the environment variable `OTEL_DOTNET_AUTO_LOG_DIRECTORY` to an appropriate path.
-On Linux, the default log location is `/var/log/opentelemetry/dotnet/` On Windows, the default log location is `%ProgramData%\\OpenTelemetry .NET AutoInstrumentation\logs\` Compress the whole folder to capture the multiple log files and send the compressed folder to us.
 After obtaining the logs, remember to remove the environment variable `OTEL_DOTNET_AUTO_DEBUG` to avoid unnecessary overhead.